 Instead of craft sticks, you can use:

 There’s no reason to use plastic molds when making ice pops this summer.
+This is one place where it’s easy to say goodbye to plastic and all its toxins.
 With so many BPA-free and non-toxic popsicle molds to choose from, you can surprise your family and guests with yummy and safe summer treats!

 To get more non-toxic living tips and more delivered to your inbox once a week, sign up for Filtered Friday!